nietras/nietras.github.io/_posts/2020-09-08-CoreDeveloperPC-v20.09.dGPU.md

 Importantly is also power consumption, also summarized below from the review.
 The i7-10700 has a slight edge here, but again nothing significant.
-Be aware these are whole system figures and the system includes a 2080 Ti GPU which consumes most power by far.
+Be aware these are whole system figures and the system includes a 2080 Ti GPU which consumes most power by far if busy.

 |Power Consumption, Whole System [w]↓      |3700X  |i7-10700 |Relative ↓|
 |-------------------------------------------|------:|--------:|---------:|